HJEC/imageboard/readme.md

 <p align="center"><img src="/public/stuff/gifs/filters.gif" style="border-radius: 2px; box-shadow: 0px 0px 15px 11px rgba(0,0,0,0.12);" width="80%"/></p>

 A fun option for users to change color filters based on the most popular Instagram&trade; filters.
 Utilising the power of Vue's data flow and the Vue object methods, I targeted the image elements and affected their class based on the selected option.
-Selecting the "DISCO-MODE" option also enabled a short mp3 clip of my personal remixed version of Room 5's "Make Luv".
-An undeniable party anthem ;)
+Selecting the "DISCO-MODE" option also enables a short mp3 clip of my personal remixed version of Room 5's "Make Luv" I created using the free audio editing software "Audacity".
+Truly a party anthem ;)

 #### 5. Dark mode <a name="5"></a>